teamcrusher/threewide/README.md

 ### Activity 1

-[Activity 1](Activity%201/) introduced our team's project concept, though a quick vlog discussing the project background, reasoning, impact, who the project's audience is, and what technologies would be used.
+[Activity 1](/Project%20Initiation/) introduced our team's project concept, though a quick vlog discussing the project background, reasoning, impact, who the project's audience is, and what technologies would be used.
 The [Project Board](https://github.com/orgs/teamcrusher/projects/1) is publicly accessible.

 ### Activity 2

+[Activity 2](/PM%20documentation/) consisted of the supporting PM documentation to envision the MVPs and establish the groundwork to develop a quality deliverable.

 The [Project Board](https://github.com/orgs/teamcrusher/projects/3) is publicly accessible.

 ## Software license

 [Creative Commons Share & Share Alike (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)